Blog | The Power of Real-Time Customer Feedback

 Enter real-time customer research.
 Instead of guessing what your customers are thinking or making assumptions that cost the company, you have real-time customer data at every significant touch point.

 Customer data is collated when the event actually happens so you can catch negative and positive trends as they emerge.
-Small things such as a shipping glitch from the California office can be identified and addressed while big things like an entire product line being on the way to sold out and you need more stock, are flagged as they happen.
+Small things such as a shipping glitch from the California office can be identified and addressed while big things like an entire product line being on the way to sell out and you need more stock, are flagged as they happen.
 With this intelligence the company can make decisions quickly, leading to smarter sales cycles and ultimately, enhance customer experience.

 Not convinced?
 A 2012 Aberdeen Research study found that customers "successfully leveraging VoC programs within their customer management activities accomplish year-over-year performance gains such as a 28.3% increase in annual company revenue and 14.5% increase in customer satisfaction.